raspberrypilearning/sense-hat-pong/en/step_7.md

 The next step is to create the ball.
 But first, a little maths!

-A moving ball in two dimensions has two essential properties to consider:
+A ball moving in two dimensions has two essential properties you need to consider:

 **Position** - like the bat, the ball has a vertical and horizontal coordinate on the grid.

 **Velocity** - the speed of the ball in a straight line.
-This can also be described by two numbers: how fast it's moving in the `x` dimension and how fast it's moving in the `y` dimension.
+This can also be described by two numbers: how fast it's moving in the `x` dimension, and how fast it's moving in the `y` dimension.

-+ Locate the `bat_y` variable in your program and, underneath it, add two lists to describe the ball's properties:
++ Locate the `bat_y` variable in your program and, below it, add two lists to describe the ball's properties:

 ``` python
 ball_position = [3, 3]
 ball_velocity = [1, 1]
 ```

-+ Choose a colour for your ball and, underneath your `white` variable, define a variable with your chosen colour value.
-We have used blue (0, 0, 255).
++ Choose a colour for your ball and, below your `white` variable, define a variable with your chosen colour value.
+We have used  `(0, 0, 255)`, which is blue.

 + In your functions section, create a function called `draw_ball`: